 Gas doesn’t last forever.
-In fact, it lasts a relatively short period of time before it begins to breakdown and become less effective.
-Most of the gasoline today has an alternative fuel added to it to make it a little better for the environment.
+In fact, it lasts a relatively short period of time before it begins to break down and become less effective.
+Most gasoline today has an alternative fuel added to it to make it a little better for the environment.

 Ethanol attracts moisture from the air to the fuel system.
 The ethanol and water mixture will leave behind a sticky varnish that can gum up the fuel system and cause clogs and failures.

 Avoid gas with high levels of ethanol content like those sold as E15 and E85.
 These fuels have up to 15% and 85% ethanol content respectively.
-Read more about the gas to use in in chainsaw in “This is the Type of Gas and Oil Husqvarna Chainsaws Use“.
+Read more about the gas to use in chainsaws in “This is the Type of Gas and Oil Husqvarna Chainsaws Use“.